seng438-winter-2022/seng438-a4-JacobLansang/Assignment4-Report.md

 We all had difficulties running the mutation tests.
 In the end, one of us managed to get them to run.
 This meant that we had to be extra mindful of how we went about doing the remainder of the assignment since we could only run the mutation tests once every 15 minutes.
 Additionally, we were unable to start the lab until later in the week which meant that we were pressed for time and it made it difficult to get the lab done on time.
 In future, we will aim to start the assignment sooner so that we will have more time to overcome any difficulties that arise.

 # Comments/feedback on the lab itself
+This lab was very interesting, and was helpful for learning mutations and GUI testing.
+However, our group had a hard time getting our environmnet set up for the mutation testing.
+It would have been useful to have very explicitly stated instructions for setting up external libaries and file structure.
+This would have helped us to get our testing done sooner.